 The human papillomavirus (HPV) vaccine helps protect against infection by the strains of HPV Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) causes warts.
 Some types of HPV cause skin warts, and other types cause genital warts (growths in or around the vagina, penis, or rectum).
 Infection with some HPV... read more that are most likely to cause the following:

 Cervical cancer Cervical Cancer Cervical cancer develops in the cervix (the lower part of the uterus).
-Cervical cancer usually results from infection with the human papillomavirus (HPV), transmitted during sexual intercourse... read more , vaginal cancer Vaginal Cancer Cancer of the vagina, an uncommon cancer, usually develops in the cells lining the vagina, typically in women over 60.
-Vaginal cancer may cause abnormal vaginal bleeding, particularly after... read more , and vulvar cancer Vulvar Cancer Vulvar cancer, usually a skin cancer, develops in the area around the opening of the vagina.
+Most cervical cancers are caused by human papillomavirus (HPV) infection.
+Cervical cancer usually results from infection... read more , vaginal cancer Vaginal Cancer Cancer of the vagina, an uncommon cancer, usually develops in the cells lining the vagina, typically in women over 60.
+Vaginal cancer may cause abnormal vaginal bleeding, particularly after... read more , and vulvar cancer Vulvar Cancer Vulvar cancer usually develops in the labia, the tissue that surrounds the opening of the vagina.
 The cancer may appear to be a lump, an itchy area, or a sore that does not heal.
-A sample of the... read more in women
+A sample of... read more in women

 The HPV vaccine contains only certain parts of the virus.
 The vaccine does not contain any live virus and thus cannot cause HPV infection.